Payments, Deposits, and Cancellation

 ATVs and other motorized vehicles are prohibited.

 Canoes and kayaks are available for rental for a fee.
-Guests may also bring their own non-motorized watercraft for use on the lake.

 Unless you have rented the entire camp, you may find yourself sharing space with other groups.
 Please be courteous and respectful of other guests.